 - Where appropriate, work with the RIA team to develop thought leadership policy positions, White Papers, etc; and

 - Where appropriate, work with members of the Leadership Group so that they can represent and advocate for the wider RIA membership and form an agreed view in discussions with clients and stakeholders at public events/ conferences, in press releases, social media, etc.

 With devolution of rail decision making increasing across the UK it is important that RIA can represent its members interests and influence decisions and policies on both a national and regional basis.
 This role of RIA Scotland Business Engagement Manager is to help build, develop and provide a strong Scotland offering to RIA members, working with the full-time RIA team and the Leadership Group.

-The successful candidate will be seeking and be able to offer one to two days a week to carry out the role.
+The successful candidate will be seeking and be able to offer around one to two days a week to carry out the role.
 S/he will have the experience and gravitas to work with senior industry leaders from suppliers, clients and other stakeholders in Scotland.
 Railway industry experience and contacts is desirable, as is an ability to understand and articulate the supplier perspective.

 It is expected the applicant will live and generally work in Scotland, and have strong communication skills as well as the self-reliance to work effectively with limited/ remote support.
 A good knowledge of the current affairs/ political landscape relating to rail would be an advantage, though the successful candidate would be able to draw on and work with RIA’s Scotland public affairs support.

 The successful candidate will be expected to travel to and attend meetings and events related to the role, including occasionally to RIA’s London HQ and potentially events elsewhere in the UK.

 Main duties/tasks - the BEM will work with RIA personnel to: